Skip to content

 FOOD, DRINKS, AND GUM

 All food is restricted to the cafeteria unless authorized by a teacher for a class activity.
 Gum is not allowed in school.
 District policy prohibits the distribution of any homemade foods.
 All food must be commercially prepared, packaged, and within approved dates.
+Please make sure to check with your child's teacher(s) regarding food allergies prior to bringing any food for classes.

-LUNCHROOM CONDUCT
+CAFETERIA CONDUCT

-Our lunchroom is designed to be a place where students can come and enjoy a meal with their classmates.
+Our cafeteria is designed to be a place where students can come and enjoy a meal with their classmates.
 Students need to follow these simple rules so all students will be able to enjoy their lunches.

 3. Students will keep the cafeteria clean by picking up all garbage around their tables and on the floor.
 They will never throw food or touch another student's lunch.